 Still, with this array of features, you can expect 1Password to give sufficient value to your money.
 If you want to have a taste of 1Password’s services first, take the 30-day free trial of the paid plans.
 However, make sure to cancel your subscription on the last day or else you will be billed instantly.

 The best password managers will protect you

-Every step you take to improve your digital security ensures that you are a more difficult target for hackers.
-Having a wide variety of strong passwords is a key factor in this. if one of your passwords is compromised in some fashion, your other accounts with different passwords will still be safe.
+Every step you take to improve your digital security makes you a more difficult target for hackers.
+Having a wide variety of strong passwords is a key factor in this area.
+If one of your passwords is compromised in some fashion, your other accounts with different passwords will remain safe.

-Each of the five best password managers looked at above will make managing these passwords very easy for you.
-The encryption that they use is also top-notch.
+Each of the five best password managers in this list will make managing passwords an easy task.
+Plus, the encryption protocol they all use is top-notch.
 Choose the right one for your needs, and you’ll be better protected online.